Fight Club (1999)

 - A car crash happens when a character stops steering and allows the car to careen into oncoming traffic before crashing into a ditch.

 - A man covers another man's hand with an acidic powder as a test of strength and slaps him repeatedly as he screams and writhes in pain.
+The skin starts to blister really bad and partly melts away.
+This is pretty graphic and the camera lingers on the injury for a while.

 - Members of the "fight club" are told to start fights with strangers in public and they do so.